 veteran Nick Mancini opened a small tavern that grew into a large steakhouse and a long-time business on West Seventh.
-Michael Cossetta emigrated from Calabria and settled on the Upper Levee.
+80 Michael Cossetta emigrated from Calabria and settled on the Upper Levee.
 His business began with Cossetta's grocery store in 1911 at 226 Ryan (corner of Chestnut and Ryan near Irvine Park, nonextant).
 (Figure 43) In 1984, the fourth generation of Cossettas started making pizza, expanded the grocery and moved to West Seventh and Chestnut where it has grown into a well-known and successful restaurant and market.
-At
+81 to minister to the Italian mission.
+Designated as Holy Redeemer parish in 1906, the community worshipped in the basement of the Cathedral at Sixth and St. Peter.
+In 1915, the parish, now led by Father Giacinto D. Ciebattone, constructed Holy Redeemer Church on West College Avenue near St. Peter Street (nonextant).
+(Figure 45) Holy Redeemer was a center of community life for the Upper Levee community, and shared a pastor with St. Ambrose Church, which served the Railroad Island Italian community.
+The churches sponsored various organizations and hosted community events, festivals, bazaars and feast day observances.82

 By the 1920s, Mill Street Public School served the Upper Levee students.
-(Figure 44) There was no church building, but strong spiritual leadership was offered by Father Nicola Carlo Odone, who arrived in 1899 to minister to the Italian mission.
+(Figure 44) There was no church building, but strong spiritual leadership was offered by Father Nicola Carlo Odone, who arrived in 1899